|Various ferns look like marine life.|

 We wandered about the ship for those three stormy days with nary a moment of seasickness with swells as high as 50 feet, 15.24 meters, when many passengers and crew were hunkered down in their cabins for days.
-We loved it all.
+We’ve loved it all.

 |A Lizard that puffs up the frill around the neck to scare off predators.
-This could be intimidating to say the least.|
+This could be intimidating, to say the least.|

 In essence, we may contradict ourselves at times.
 We can avoid a 300 person deep line at a venue and then stand in line 300 deep line to get off the ship for a tour.
-All of us love what we love whether its the award winning rose in full bloom or the lowly dandelion spewing pollen into the air.
+All of us love what we love whether it’s the award-winning rose in full bloom or the lowly dandelion spewing pollen into the air.
 One may not be connected to the other.

-|Komodo Dragons are found on the Indonesian islands of Komodo, Rinca and Flores.
+|Komodo Dragons are found on the Indonesian islands of Komodo, Rinca, and Flores.
 We’ll be spending four months in Bali, Indonesia in 2016, where tourists have spotted Komodo Dragons on occasion.
 Komodo Dragons are of the species of Monitor Lizards, two of which lived in our yard in Marloth Park, South Africa.
 Please see this link to see our photos when they made a rare appearance by the pool.|

 Little did we think how odd it would be for us to see animals in either a state of taxidermy or man-made to look lifelike.
-Having seen most of today’s live animals while on safari in Kenya or surrounding our home in Marloth Park, seeing them in these lifelike forms held little interest to us, except when we spotted a Warthog.
+Having seen most of today’s animals alive while on safari in Kenya or surrounding our home in Marloth Park, seeing them in these lifelike forms held little interest to us, except when we spotted a Warthog.